 Practice Tip: Depose Defendant.
-Upon receipt of Motion for New Trial, notice depositions for all affiants who support the motion.
-Often, only defendant submits an affidavit.
-Oppose the hearing of a new-trial motion, until depositions are taken.
+Upon receipt of Motion for New Trial, promptly notice depositions of affiants.
+Cross-examine them as to affidavits and the Craddock factors.
+Oppose new-trial hearing, until depositions are taken.

 A. Motion for New Trial, Liberal Standard